history26/lesson-s-projects/README.md

 完成人:田国鑫
 | Find a 64-byte message under some k fulfilling that their hash value is  symmetrical
 | lmpl Merkle Tree following RFC6962
-·Construct a Merkle tree with 10w leaf nodes
-·Build inclusion proof for specified element
-·Build exclusion proof for specified element
 完成人:李兆磊
 | impl SM2 with RFC6979
 | Implement the above ECMH scheme Decrypt